isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/help-and-training.md

   - Yammer

-- **Wikis** Wikis 包含由 Microsoft 員工和已驗證社群成員所建立的 Wiki 網頁。這個共同合作的網站包含與特定 Office 365 技術案例相關的最新集體內容。每個 Wiki 網頁通常包含與該特定技術案例相關的網站、網路廣播、疑難排解影片、常見問題集網頁、文件和下載等連結。也提供修訂日期和作者別名的歷史記錄追蹤，同時也能比對版本。
+- **Wikis** Wikis include wiki pages created by Microsoft employees and authenticated community members.
+This collaborative site encompasses the latest collective content about specific Office 365 technical scenarios.
+Each individual wiki page typically includes links to websites, webcasts, troubleshooting videos, FAQ pages, documents, and downloads about that specific technical scenario.
+Historical tracking of every revision date and author alias is provided along with the ability to compare versions.

-- **部落格** Office 365 技術部落格是取得 Office 365 線上服務最新資訊的一個很好的來源，並可藉此了解 Office 365 功能的優點。主題包含產品資訊、新產品公告、客戶訪談以及一系列的來賓部落格。
+- **Blogs** The Office 365 Technical Blog is a good resource for obtaining current information about Office 365 online services and for learning about the benefits of Office 365 features and functions.
+Topics include product insights, new product announcements, customer interviews, and a guest blog series.

 如需詳細資訊，請瀏覽 [Office 365 社群](https://techcommunity.microsoft.com/)。